 You might think.
 But you’d be wrong to the tune of $4.4 billion just in 2016.
-In US elections, there’s a lot more at stake than the presidency.
+In U.S. elections, there’s a lot more at stake than the presidency.
 TV spending has gone up dramatically since 2006, for both presidential and down-ballot races for congressional seats, governorships, and state legislatures—and the 2020 campaign shows no signs of bucking this trend.
-When candidates don’t enjoy the name recognition and celebrity of the Presidential contenders, it’s very much business as usual.
-They rely on the local TV newscasts, watched by thirty million people every day—not tweets—to convey their messages to an audience more fragmented than ever.
+When candidates don’t enjoy the name recognition and celebrity of the presidential contenders, it’s very much business as usual.
+They rely on the local TV newscasts, watched by 30 million people every day—not Tweets—to convey their messages to an audience more fragmented than ever.

-At the same time, the nationalization of news and consolidation of local stations under juggernauts like Nextstar Media and Sinclair Broadcasting means a decreasing share of time devoted to down-ballot politics—almost 90% of 2016’s local political stories focused on the Presidential race.
+At the same time, the nationalization of news and consolidation of local stations under juggernauts like Nexstar Media and Sinclair Broadcasting mean a decreasing share of time devoted to down-ballot politics—almost 90 percent of 2016’s local political stories focused on the presidential race.
 Without coverage of local issues and races, ad buys are the only chance most candidates have to get their messages in front of a broadcast audience.